R-a-dio/radio_django/README.md

     # Local Settings - Settings that are specific to a development environment (
     # e.g. DATABASES, INTERNAL_IPS, INSTALLED_APPS, etc.)

+    # The database to use, see django database setup for more info.
     DATABASES = {
         'default': {
             'ENGINE': 'django.db.backends.postgresql_psycopg2',